JackGoulart/smsbot/README.md

 # smsbot

-Examplo for integrate with www.smsdigital.com.br/ API with Python
+Exemple to integrate with www.smsdigital.com.br/ API with Python.